olmopolmo/scientific_programing/README.md

 Hi there 👋 !

-The aim of this github is to create a short collaborative story for practicing with Git and GitHub.
+The aim of this github project is to create a short collaborative story for practicing with Git and GitHub.

 The group is composed by @Marc Olmo and @Joan Pau Gutiérrez, being Marc the leader.